Evan Buliung

+Early life

+Buliung was born in Brantford, Ontario, on December 18, 1974 where he attended Brantford Collegiate Institute.
+He was involved in local community theatre organizations, such as Dufferin Players and Theatre Brantford.
+He also attended a summer theatre school ran by Theatre Aquarius, where he played Tony in a production of West Side Story.

+He graduated from the theatre program at George Brown College in 1996.

 Career

 Buliung played the lead role of Joe Schofield in the Royal Manitoba Theatre Centre/Canadian Stage production of Chimerica in 2016.

 He has also had occasional supporting roles in film and television, most notably as Professor Warren in The Best Years, Michael Braxton in Bitten and Robert Hobbie in Holly Hobbie.
 Evan also gave his voice to various video game characters, his most famous work is portrayal of Holden Cross and his multiplayer counterpart Lawbringer in For Honor in 2017.
 He later reprised his role as a stand-alone DLC character, Gryphon, in 2020.

 He was a Dora Mavor Moore Award nominee for Best Actor in a Musical in 2013 for Bloodless, and was a Canadian Screen Award nominee for Best Lead Actor in a Television Film or Miniseries at the 5th Canadian Screen Awards in 2017 for CBC Television's film of Pericles.

+In 2018, he won a Dora Mavor Moore Award for his performance as Bruce Bechdel in Fun Home at the Panasonic Theatre (2018).

+In 2019, he played Larry Murphy in the Canada premiere of Dear Evan Hansen, and in 2023, he starred as Pierre Bezukhov in the Canada premiere of Natasha, Pierre & The Great Comet of 1812.

+Other roles he's played include Sky Masterson in Guys and Dollsand Mercutio in Romeo and Juliet at the Stratford Festival (2017) and Georges Seurat in Sunday in the Park with George with the Eclipse Theatre Company (2020).

+In 2025, he reprised the role of Pierre in Natasha, Pierre & The Great Comet of 1812 at the Royal Alexandra Theatre in Toronto, Ontario.